iconify/types/README.md

 Iconify JSON format is available from multiple sources:

-- NPM package @iconify/json that includes all icon sets
+- NPM package `@iconify/json` that includes all icon sets
 - API responses used by SVG framework

 JSON format structure is available as `IconifyJSON` type.
 It is an object with several fields:

-- `prefix` icon set prefix, string
+- `prefix`: string.
+Icon set prefix.
-- `icon` icons data, object where key is icon name and value is `IconifyIcon` object (see "Icon format" above)
+- `icons`: object.
+Icons data.
+Value is an object that represents a set of icons, where the key is an icon name and value is `IconifyIcon` object (see "Icon format" above).
-- `aliases` icon aliases, object (see "Aliases" section below)
+- `aliases`: object.
+Icon aliases, similar to `icons` object (see "Aliases" section below).

 Example: